Travis

 13. Visit Travis CI directly, or by clicking the button on your Project Settings page, which will appear once the project is activated on Travis CI.

 From your project page on Coverity Scan, select the Travis CI tab.
-You’ll see a snippet of YAML to be copied over to your .travis-ci file.
+You’ll see a snippet of YAML that will be copied over to your .travis-ci file.
 Note that this is an example, and might require some tweaking for the build to run properly.

 env: